dependabot/dependabot-script/README.md

     ```shell
     docker run -v "$(pwd):/home/dependabot/dependabot-script" -w /home/dependabot/dependabot-script -e ENV_VARIABLE=value dependabot/dependabot-core bundle exec ruby ./generic-update-script.rb
     ```

-You'll have to pass the right environment variables to make the script work with your configuration.
-You can find how to pass environment variables to your container in [Docker run reference](https://docs.docker.com/engine/reference/run/#env-environment-variables).

-You'll have to set some mandatory variables like `PROJECT_PATH` and `PACKAGE_MANAGER` (see [script](https://github.com/dependabot/dependabot-script/blob/master/generic-update-script.rb) to know more).
-There are other variables that you must pass to your container that will depend on the Git source you use:

-* Github
-    * GITHUB_ACCESS_TOKEN
-* Github Enterprise
-    * GITHUB_ENTERPRISE_HOSTNAME
-    * GITHUB_ENTERPRISE_ACCESS_TOKEN
-* Gitlab
-    * GITLAB_HOSTNAME: default value `gitlab.com`
-    * GITLAB_ACCESS_TOKEN
-* Azure DevOps
-    * AZURE_HOSTNAME: default value `dev.azure.com`
-    * AZURE_ACCESS_TOKEN
-    * PROJECT_PATH: `organization/project/_git/package-name`

 If everything goes well you should be able to see something like: